Great Ohio Road Trips: Southeast

 We head to southeast Ohio for an art-inspired road trip to The Dairy Barn Arts Center, JustAJar Design Press, stops along the Ohio Art Corridor and more.

 It’s our pleasure to bring you along on this art-inspired road trip through southeast Ohio, and this year we’ve teamed with Ohio.
-Find It Here. to hit the road.
-We visit a restored dairy barn that showcases beautiful art, a shop in downtown Marietta that embraces vintage printing techniques and an Ohio Art Corridor that features nearly 150 miles of sculptures and other works.
+Find It Here.
+This month, we visit a restored dairy barn that showcases beautiful art, a shop in downtown Marietta that embraces vintage printing techniques and an Ohio Art Corridor that features nearly 150 miles of sculptures and other works.
 So, hop in, buckle up, and let’s hit the road.

 Ohio Art Corridor